jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 # check permissions on .pem file (must be chmod 0400)
 # and then log using ssh:

-ssh -i permissionsfile.pem ec2-user@public-ip
+ssh -i permissionsfile.pem ec2-user@ec2-public-ip
 ```

-- EC2 Instance Connect is an Second Option to run SSH directly from Console.
+- **EC2 Instance Connect** is an Second Option to run SSH directly from Console.
 It runs a browser based SSH instance connection/terminal.
 In this case a temporary Key is uploaded to EC2 instance by AWS.
 Works only out-of-the-box with Amazon Linux 2.

 - Remember to Allow port 22 in Security Group.

+### EC2 Instance Roles

+In order to run or access aws services, usually in our terminal we would use `aws configure`and pass our credentials.
+But in EC2 instance it is not a good practice, since it is a server and can be managed by more than one person.
+So if you want to EC2 to performe an action in other services in our behalf, we need to create a role to this EC2.

+- For example: if we want to execute the command `aws iam list-users` we need to create a role to that contains the IAM Policy, in this case, the read user permission.
+To do it we need to create the policy and the role in our IAM Console and after that, in EC2 console, attach the role to the EC2 instance.
+Now our instance can perform this list-users action without require your secret keys directly inside the server.

 ### EC2 Instances Purchasing Options